Strix-CZ/sqlite3-transactions/README.md

-#sqlite3-transactions
+# sqlite3-transactions

-**WARNING** I'm sorry, this project is not maintained since 2014.
+**NOT MAINTAINED** I'm sorry, this project is not maintained since 2014.
 The code is not complicated though.
 If you need to make changes, please fork it.

-The project adds transactions support to [node-sqlite3](https://github.com/developmentseed/node-sqlite3).
+The project adds transaction support to [node-sqlite3](https://github.com/developmentseed/node-sqlite3).

 ## Background